-The company incurred a net loss of US\$11,702,190 for the year ended 31 December 2020 and as at 31 December 2020, its current liabilities exceeded its current assets by US\$420,358,723 and there is a deficit in shareholders' funds of US\$60,440,211.
+As at 31 December 2021, the company's current liabilities exceeded its current assets by US\$456,414,734.
 The company had also ceased its coal trading activities as a result of the restructuring of its loan facility.
 However, the financial statements are prepared on the going concern basis which is premised on the following:

-2.1 Basis of accounting (continued)

-- (i) the market value of its investments in a jointly-controlled entity will improve, and various other alternative strategies to improve the jointly-controlled entity's operations, financial position and cash flows will be viable; - (ii) the company would be able to resume its coal trading activities and generate sufficient cash flows from its operations to meets its obligations as and when they fall due; - (iii) financial support from its holding company, if required.
+- 2.1 Basis of accounting (continued) - (i) the market value of its investments in an associated company will improve, and various other alternative strategies to improve the associated company's operations, financial position and cash flows will be viable; - (ii) the company would be able to resume its coal trading activities and generate sufficient cash flows from its operations to meets its obligations as and when they fall due; - (iii) financial support from its holding company, if required.